kpraxor/tips/restclient.md

 Since we've already been using the API key, I'll use that.
 If you'd rather use your username and password, refer to the [Authentication Request][auth-request-api-doc] section of our API guide at [docs.rackspce.com][api]

 ### POST to /tokens
-Replace the `username` value `MyRackspaceAcct` with your username and the `apiKey` value `0000000000000000000` with your API key, and paste the JSON "auth" object into the Request Body
+Replace the `username` value `MyRackspaceAcct` below with your username and the `apiKey` value `0000000000000000000` with your API key, and paste the JSON "auth" object into the Request Body

 `{"auth":{"RAX-KSKEY:apiKeyCredentials":{"username":"MyRackspaceAcct", "apiKey":"0000000000000000000"}}}`

 Before we `POST` this, let's add another header to tell the API we want a JSON response: